 Fall is on its way, which can mean only one thing: football is back!
 Wouldn’t it be nice if you could watch whatever NFL game you want without being subject to the whims of your local cable company, though?

 How NFL Streaming Works in the US (and Why It Sucks)

 Obviously, if you have access to a cable subscriber’s username and password, you can stream the games from WatchESPN, Fox Sports Go, and NBC Sports.
 DirectTV subscribers can get NFL Sunday Ticket, as long as you pay an extra $199 ($49.99/month) in addition to what you’re already paying for the satellite service (at least $50/month).

-One other option is Twitter’s recently announced partnership with the NFL to stream ten (out of sixteen) Thursday night regular season games.
+One other option is Amazon’s recently announced partnership with the NFL to stream sone of the games.
 Unfortunately, this option will only give you a small taste rather than the whole smorgasboard.

 But if you’re reading this article, it’s probably because you don’t have a cable provider (or a friend who’ll let you borrow their password).
 You can watch a fair amount of games with an over-the-air antenna, but not all of them.

 If you’re an avid football fan, though, the NFL offers a subscriber service called Game Pass, which is $99.99 in the US and lets you stream NFL games.

 Seems like a pretty good deal until you look at the details.
 You can’t actually watch live regular season games.
 Instead, you have to wait until they’re over and watch their replay.